 - Severe abdominal cramps and diarrhea

 Anaphylaxis symptoms are the most severe allergic reactions to antibiotics.
 It’s life-threatening and needs immediate treatment.
-The symptoms include those listed above as well as:

 - Tightness of the throat